microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partner-security-customerinsight.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This entity contains insights into the security posture of a Partner's customer.
+This entity contains insights into the security posture of a partner's customer.

 ## Methods
 |Method|Return type|Description|